amarnathreddy0201/amarnathreddy0201/README.md

 ### Build the Docker image: Once you have your Dockerfile and application files ready, navigate to the directory containing these files and run the following command to build the Docker image:

   1) docker build -t my-image .

   Replace my-image with the desired name for your image.

   Run a Docker container: After successfully building the Docker image, you can run a container using the following command:

   2) docker run -d --name my-container -p 8080:80 my-image

 ### Docker commands ########
   1) stop the docker : sudo docker stop count-web-application-container
   2) remove the docker : sudo docker rm count-web-application-container
   3)  For clear : docker system prune -a

 #### for pushing to docker hub #########
-4) For checking log files : docker exec container_id_or_name cat /path/to/log/file
+  1) For checking log files : docker exec container_id_or_name cat /path/to/log/file

-5) docker tag count-web-application(name of the image) docker/web-app
+  2) docker tag count-web-application(name of the image) dockerhub/name

-6) docker push dockerhub/web-app
+  3) docker push dockerhub/name

-7) docker images
+  4) docker images

-8) sudo docker rmi 5323383c00e8(pid of image)
+  5) sudo docker rmi 5323383c00e8(pid of image)

-9) For docker logs : sudo docker logs count-web-application-container
+  6) For docker logs : sudo docker logs container-name

+  **Note : name is application name.**

+#### Pull the docker image:

+	1) sudo docker pull dockerhub/name:latest
+	2) sudo docker run -d --name container-name -e AWS_ACCESS_KEY_ID=access_key_id -e AWS_SECRET_ACCESS_KEY=access_key -e AWS_DEFAULT_REGION=ap-south-1 -p 8001:8001 dockerhub/name

 ###  python 3.11 in ec2 instance commands ##